 Your midwife or lactation consultant will help you position or latch your baby to the breast correctly.
 In most cases, once the baby is correctly positioned the nipple heals within 2 or 3 days.

 Try expressing a little milk first before breastfeeding.
 This will soften and lubricate the nipple.
-Do not use creams or drying agents on your nipples.
+Don't use creams or drying agents on your nipples.
 Check with your health professional if your nipples are not healing.

 Paracetamol is considered safe to take for the pain.
 If you are reluctant to take pain relief, talk with your doctor or midwife.